-All the UEs (except internships or special projects or OIP) are evaluated through CC (continuous assessments) only: it consists of several evaluations being done during the semester.
-If the semester is not validated, there is a second chance for each failed UE (except internship or special projects or OIP).

-There is no eliminatory grade.
+All the UEs (except internships, or Integration into the World of Work or project-based courses) are evaluated through CC (continuous assessments): it consists of several evaluations being done during the semester, while the last one is comprehensive and can be done during the Final Examination Week.
+There is a second chance for each failed UE (except internships, or Integration into the World of Work or project-based courses) There is no eliminatory grade.